jhpyle/docassemble/_docs/fields.md

 tried.
 When the user clicks on one of the buttons, the code will be executed and the variables will be set.

+## Special question: `event`

+## `event`

+{% highlight yaml %}
+---
+event: role_event
+question: All done for now.
+subquestion: |
+  Someone else needs to answer questions now.
+You will be notified when you can resume the interview.
+buttons:
+  - Exit: leave
+---
+{% endhighlight %}

+The `event` line acts just like `sets`: it advertises to **docassemble** that the question will potentially define a variable.

+In the example above, the `event` line tells **docassemble** that this `question` should be displayed to the user if **docassemble** encounters the `role_event`, which is a special "event" that can happen in multi-user interviews (see [roles]({{site.baseurl}}/docs/roles.html)).
+The event is triggered when the interview reaches a point when a person other than the current user needs to answer a question.
+For example, while a client is filling out an interview, the interview logic might call for a variable that can only be set by an advocate who reviews the client's answers.
+In this scenario, a `role_event` will be triggered.
+When this happens, **docassemble** will look for a `question` or `code` block that defines the variable `role_event`, and it will find the example question above.

 [configuration]: {{ site.baseurl }}/docs/configuration.html
 [select]: http://www.w3schools.com/tags/tag_select.asp
 [placeholder]: http://www.w3schools.com/tags/att_input_placeholder.asp